tkah/home-assistant-rasp-pi/README.md

 The icons at the top of your Home Assistant UI are sensors.
 They give you quick information about the state of various things you are tracking.
 For example, a popular sensor for weather is **DarkSky**.
 [Here are instructions](https://home-assistant.io/components/sensor.darksky/) for adding it to your setup.
 You can also hide sensors, including those that are automatically generated for you.
 [This document](https://home-assistant.io/docs/configuration/customizing-devices/) outlines the steps necessary for that.
 You can find the `entity_id` for your sensors by clicking on them.

+## Android IP Webcam

+I do plan on buying a nice webcam at some point, but for now I'm using an old Samsung S3 as my front-door camera.
+You can turn your Android smartphone into a webcam by downloading the [IP Webcam](https://play.google.com/store/apps/details?id=com.pas.webcam.pro&hl=en) app from the Google Play store.
+There are free and paid versions.
+Once you install the app, you can configure a few things in the settings.

+* **Motion and sound detection**
+   * Check *Enable motion detection*
+   * Check *Enable sound detection*
+* **Data logging**
+   * Check *Enable data logging*
+   * This setting and those previous will allow you to use your phone in HA for motion detection.
+* Check **Stream device on boot** if your phone is a dedicated camera.
+* If you want to email pictures to yourself when motion is detected:
+   * **Plug-ins** > *Install and manage scripts* > *Email on modet*
+   * When that plugin downloads, go back a screen and turn it on.
+   * After tapping the on button, tap on *Email on modet* in the **Plug-ins** page to take you to an options page for the plugin.
+   * Tap on *Install uploader plugin* to be taken back to the Play store to another app by the same developer which will enable you to send yourself emails.
+   * Once this uploader plugin is installed you'll need to tap on *Select uploader* and choose *Email uploader* which will take you to another options page where you can fill in your email credentials.
+   * If you're using Gmail along with 2-factor authentication, you can get an "App Password" by following [these instructions](https://support.google.com/accounts/answer/185833?hl=en).
+   * More app config info can be found about half-way down [this *howtogeek* tutorial](https://www.howtogeek.com/139373/how-to-turn-an-old-android-phone-into-a-networked-security-camera/).

+You'll also want to give your phone a static IP address in order to tie things in on the HA side.
+For more on configuring HA see [here](https://www.howtogeek.com/139373/how-to-turn-an-old-android-phone-into-a-networked-security-camera/).

 ## Configuration yaml

 This is what my `configuration.yaml` currently looks like.
 The more difficult thing to understand initially was how `scripts` and `automations` relate.
 What I've found is that `scripts` are good ways to arrange a series of events, which you can call from any number of automations.
 Automations are ways to trigger certain actions on a state change - motion detected, window opened - and to place conditions on those triggers - alarm active.